djacidfx/Cry-Babies/README.md

 # Cry-Babies
-This repo is dedicated to all the cry babies trying toreport my apps
+This repo is dedicated to all the cry babies trying to report my apps

+Please, cry harder lmfao!
+My app may have been taken down for the moment but, I assure you it will be back up shortly and I have reported everyone invoved for harassment, thanks and have a great day